 Well, almost!
 After you have joined the TR Register, whenever you make a purchase at Moss Europe (by mail or in person), make sure that your name and register number is recorded on your invoice.
-If your purchases, within a 12 month period prior to your renewal date, amount to over £550 (inc VAT), your TR Register subscription will be paid for by Moss Europe.
+If your purchases, within a 12 month period prior to your renewal date, amount to over £550 (incl.
+VAT) and £250 (incl.
+VAT) for youth members, your TR Register subscription will be paid for by Moss Europe.
 When you receive your annual renewal form send it, plus copies of your invoices, to: Customer Services, Moss Europe Ltd, Hampton Farm Industrial Estate, Hanworth, Middlesex, TW13 6DB, England.
 (If you pay by Direct Debit, please do not cancel this.
 We will refund you direct from Club HQ).
 Your details will then be processed and your annual subscription paid.
 Your details must be forwarded promptly to avoid delays.
 Do not send the reminder and invoice copies to the TR Register office as this results in a delay in paying your subscription.

 To ensure continuity of membership, those using the Moss Europe 'Subscription Paid Free of Charge' service should check when purchasing goods that the service is still available.
 The TR Register cannot be held responsible if Moss Europe withdraws this service.

 Lost Registration Numbers